KeenGWatanabe/techupz/DOCS/PICS/2setUp.md

 # alifeWSL | wsl | yarn

 Yarn : Linux, WSL
-Accessing the project follow below steps" select bash / Ubuntu terminal, or type 'wsl' at powershell terminal, you will be at root/home/rger aka ~/
+Accessing the project follow below steps:
+Open VS code, any folder is fine. select bash / Ubuntu terminal, or type 'wsl' at powershell terminal, you will be at root/home/rger aka ~/